meytin1337/3d-microbial-model-visualization/README.md

 ## Overview of the Scripts

+#### Blender settings

+The script `blender-settings.py` is used to change a few render settings in Blender and remove unused objects.

 #### Csv to OpenVDB

 The script `src/grid/csv-to-openvdb.py` is used to transform the grid data to the openVDB data format.
-It can be run

 #### Import OpenVDB